 The close of the year is quickly approaching.
-With that brings trade show season (Oracle Open World, Dreamforce and AWS re:Invent, oh my!), executive predictions on what 2017 will bring, and the often-dreaded End of Year reporting exercise.
-PR teams have long deplored the challenges of how to best measure your PR success and effectively report program results.
+With that brings trade show season (Dreamforce and AWS re:Invent, oh my!), executive predictions on what 2019 will bring, and the often-dreaded End of Year reporting exercise.
+PR and marketing professionals have long deplored the challenges of how to best measure your program success and effectively report earned media results.

-As the only PR agency currently meriting recognition as a Google Analytics Certified Partner, we take a data-driven approach to reporting whenever possible.
+As a Google Analytics Certified Partner, we take a data-driven approach to reporting whenever possible.
 While every client’s definition of success is different, we believe in demonstrating PR’s true impact across paid, earned and owned channels.

 - Develop a leaderboard of key outlets or reporter relationships and track traction against the list each quarter